Indigenous Learning & Culture

 The district leadership team of PVP, managers, and senior staff was honoured to have our own Dancing Water Sandy lead learning for us about First Nations traditional knowledge and use of plants.
 We mixed teas and made smudge candles and salve.

-Walking Together On Orange Shirt Day
+Walking Together on Orange Shirt Day

 Ecole 100 Mile Elementary